simelation/simhub-plugins/packages/slipro-plugin/README.md

 ### Brightness level

 Brightness for the LEDs.
-Any value set here will override the position of an assigned rotary control (i.e. the rotary is ignored).
+Any value set here will override the position of an assigned rotary switch (i.e. the rotary is ignored).

-## Stock SLI-Pro firmware vs. Roso firmware

-The plugin was written using the custom Roso SLI-Pro firmware.
-I don't think there's any reason why it shouldn't work with the stock firmware, however.
-HID report layouts appear the same.

 ## Building from source